kuuurt13/ng-block-ui/docs/http-module.md

 ```

 ### Setting: `blockAllRequestsInProgress`

-Accepts a boolean.
-If set to `true`, it deactivates the BlockUI only once the last httpRequest has been processed in case of parallel requests.
+If set to `false`, when multiple http requests are fired off blocking will stop when the first request resolves instead of waiting for all requests to resolve.

-Defaulted to `false`.
+Defaulted to `true`.

 #### Type: `boolean`